trungd/vgeodrawer/README.md

 ## About this software

-This program was written when I was a high school student.
+This program was written when I was a high school student back in 2010.
 When learning geometry, I used some software such as Geometer's Sketchpad, Cabri Geometry or GeoGebra but they seemed to be lack of some advanced functions.
 So an idea come to me that I could write a soft integrating some more useful features.
 The purpose is just for fun.

 THIS PROJECT HAS BEEN TERMINATED.